hail2u/postcss-fmt/README.md

 SYNOPSIS
 --------

-A CSS file may be written with inconsistent format
+A CSS file may be written with inconsistent format:

     .foo {
       color: red;